 At the turn of 2016, MediPro made a New Year’s resolution to help medical practices and billing services become more efficient.
 We’ve made some headway thus far but there is much more that needs to be done.

-So I’ve identified some “Time Wasters” that occur in medical offices–which through the use of technology can definitely be improved.
+So I’ve identified some of the biggest “Time Wasters” that occur in medical offices–which through the use of technology can definitely be improved.

 Preparing Patient Statements: Every month one or more of your staff gather to print out patient statements, then they have the task of folding, stuffing, sealing the envelope, affixing postage and making a drop at the mailbox.
 Think of how labor intensive this process can be.